mgrider/inform-gen/README.md

 * pytracery - https://github.com/aparrish/pytracery
 * pycorpa - https://github.com/aparrish/pycorpora

-You'll also need Inform7, get it here: inform7.com
+You'll also need Inform7, get it at http://inform7.com

 After installing Inform, you'll need to install at least the Exit Lister extension by Gavin Lambert.
 (You can install extensions by going to `File->Install Extension...`)